 eCommerce examples include online shops such as 3dcart, Amazon, Flipkart, Shopify and eBay, wholesaling and warehousing, drop shipping, manufacturing, and white labeling are also examples of successful eCommerce solutions. of successful eCommerce solutions.
 It was predicted that by this year, the retail eCommerce market worldwide could reach up to $27 trillion.

 eCommerce vs mCommerce

 Although mCommerce and eCommerce have the same objectives and goals for making online purchases, the two have blazing differences.
 Thus, when you search online, there these words always appear eCommerce vs. mCommerce.
 Let’s check out these differences:

 Typically, activities in eCommerce are done with desktop computers or laptops; that’s why users need a place to do transactions.
 With mCommerce, it implies the use of mobile devices to conduct business whenever, wherever, as long as there is internet access with just a few screen taps.

 Reachability of eCommerce vs mCommerce

 With location tracking, eCommerce vs mCommerce also spells out differences.
-There is limited tracking of location with electronic commerce due to the non-portable devices.
-With mobile commerce, however, it tracks and identifies the location of users with technologies, including Wi-Fi and GPS, among others.
+There is limited location tracking with electronic commerce due to the non-portable devices.
+With mobile commerce, however, tracks and identifies users’ location with technologies, including Wi-Fi and GPS, among others.

 With mobile commerce, people could do transactions anywhere with an internet connection via their smartphones, with just a few taps on the screen.
 Electronic commerce needs a computer to do transactions.